AlanFoster/JBPM/README.md

 	<img src="documentation/WidgetsAndGadgets.png" alt="Business Process Overview" />
 </div>

+This example aims to show how to;

+- Create a basic Knowledge Base from BPMN file on the classpath
+- Create a knowledge base from Guvnor *TODO*
+- Create a Persisted jBPM process with MySQL and JPA2
+- Easily switch implementations using the Strategy Pattern

 Work Item Handlers
 ------------------

-A custom Service Task requires for you to register a 'WorkItemHandler' instance with the current StatefulKnowledgeSession you have instantiated.
+A custom Service Task requires for you to register a 'WorkItemHandler' instance with the current StatefulKnowledgeSession you have instantiated from the current KnowledgeBase instance.

 The following custom WorkItemHandlers are registered within this example;